-PT stands for Perseroan Terbatas in Indonesian language; it is a local company that has to be fully owned by Indonesian.
+PT stands for Perseroan Terbatas in the Indonesian language; it is a local company that has to be fully owned by Indonesian.
 Though the setup is simple, it is often not the most preferred choice for foreigners who would like to expand their business to Bali.
 Or in your case, opening a coffee shop or a small cafe.

 PT PMA (Foreign-owned Company)

-PT PMA, also known as Perseroan Terbatas Penanaman Modal Asing in Indonesian language, is a limited liability company that is most commonly established by foreign investors.
+PT PMA, also known as Perseroan Terbatas Penanaman Modal Asing in the Indonesian language, is a limited liability company that is most commonly established by foreign investors.
 PT PMA allows a foreigner to be the owner of the coffee shop.

-Good news for foreign investors is that, according to the latest Negative Investment List under the Indonesian Law, foreigners can own 100% of their coffee shops in Bali.
+The good news for foreign investors is that, according to the latest Negative Investment List under the Indonesian Law, foreigners can own 100% of their coffee shops in Bali.